sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

 [ACCORDION-BEGIN [Step 1: ](Access your SAP Cloud Platform trial)]

 1. In case you do not have a global trial account on SAP Cloud Platform, follow the steps described in [Get a Free Trial Account on SAP Cloud Platform](hcp-create-trial-account).
+As most of the SAP Cloud Platform services, the Document Information Extraction trial account is only available in the Europe (Frankfurt) region.

 2. Access the [SAP Cloud Platform Trial](https://cockpit.hanatrial.ondemand.com/cockpit/#/home/trial) and login if necessary.